Mapleaph/macsetup/README.md

    # change the default shell to zsh
    $ chsh -s $(which zsh); exit
    # then edit $HOME/.zshrc file, change the ZSH_THEME to "agnoster"
+   # or use a third-party theme like this one called jovial, copy the jovial.zsh-theme to .oh-my-zsh/themes folder
+   $ git clone https://github.com/zthxxx/jovial $HOME/; cd $HOME; cp jovial/jovial.zsh-theme $HOME/.oh-my-zsh/themes/; rm -rf jovial
    ```

 7. Surge or ShadowsocksX